Restaurant Style Garlic Naan

 Instructions

-- In a bowl whisk together 3.25 cups all purpose flour (423 grams) with 1 teaspoon salt.
+- In a bowl whisk together 3 & ¼ cups all-purpose flour (423 grams) with 1 teaspoon salt.
 Set it aside.

-- To the steel bowl of your stand mixer, add lukewarm water and then add the sugar and yeast.
-Let it bloom for 5-10 minutes.
-You will know the yeast is activated when its all bubbly and frothy on top.
+- To the steel bowl of your stand mixer, add 1 cup lukewarm water (8 oz) and then add 1 tablespoons sugar and 2 teaspoons active dry yeast.
+Give it a quick stir and let it bloom for 5-10 minutes.
+You will know the yeast is activated when it’s all bubbly and frothy on top.

-- Also add the grated garlic.
-Start adding the remaining 3-4 tablespoons of flour (27-36 grams).
-Add 1 tablespoon at a time and add more if the flour is too sticky.
-I added around 3-4 tablespoons flour at this point.
-The dough will be sticky, so do not add more flour to make it dry.
-It just shouldn't be very sticky.
+- Start adding the remaining 3-4 tablespoons of flour (27-36grams).
+Add 1 tablespoon at a time and add more if the flour feels very sticky.
+The dough will always be a little sticky, so do not add more flour to make it dry.
+I ended up adding extra 4 tablespoons flour (36 grams) at this point.

 - Knead with hands or with the dough hook attachment of your stand mixer for 1-2 minutes until the dough is smooth.
 Transfer the dough to a greased bowl.